Fryrvo/JAMF-Bypass/README.md

 * leader.edu.3000619.jamfschool.com
 * member.edu.3000619.jamfschool.com
 * apne1-jschool-prod240117.alb.internal.jamfcloud.com

+it highly recommended to get an list form jamf-domains.txt

 This logic is open-source.
 Feel free to modify, share, or build upon this blocklist.
 If you include this list in other tools, giving credit is highly appreciated!